 If you need to move photos to another hard drive, perhaps because you’ve outgrown your existing hard drive, there are two main options.
-As a rule of thumb, you can use option two for moving a few photos/folders, but option one is safer when moving larger numbers of photos.
+As a rule of thumb, you can use option one for moving a few photos/folders, but option two is safer when moving larger numbers of photos.

-Option One—move in Explorer/Finder and update Lightroom’s links
+Option Two—move in Explorer/Finder and update Lightroom’s links

 - First follow these instructions to show the folder hierarchy.
 This makes it easy to relink the folders/ files that are marked as missing in the process.